Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 FurHaven is the most popular recommendation for owners who need real foam construction without the $150+ investment — and for dogs under roughly 75 lbs, it delivers more than its price suggests.

 The bed uses CertiPUR-US certified egg-crate foam laminated to medical-grade polyurethane.
 That layering improves pressure distribution compared to standard polyfill, and the bolstered sides give dogs head and neck support when they rest against the edge.
-The ultra-plush faux-fur cover is soft, removable, and machine washable, and the bed is lightweight enough to move easily between rooms.
+The ultra-plush faux-fur cover is soft, removable, and machine washable.

 Sizes: Small through Jumbo Plus (up to ~125 lbs)